New Age Brands (OTCMKTS:NWGFF) Shares Up 12%

-New Age Brands Inc (OTCMKTS:NWGFF – Get Rating)’s share price shot up 12% on Thursday .
+New Age Brands Inc (OTCMKTS:NWGFF – Get Rating) shares shot up 12% during trading on Thursday .
 The company traded as high as $0.56 and last traded at $0.56.
-22,727 shares changed hands during mid-day trading, an increase of 47% from the average session volume of 15,455 shares.
+22,727 shares were traded during trading, an increase of 47% from the average session volume of 15,455 shares.
 The stock had previously closed at $0.50.

 New Age Brands Inc, an agricultural services company, offers turnkey growing infrastructure and services for the licensed growers and processors of luxury marijuana crops at its agri-campuses in Washington State.
 The company also, through its subsidiary, Kured, LLC, operates as an online CBD and lifestyle company.